Dear reader of ADxS.org, please excuse the disruption.

 5.3.5.
 Glutamate and glutamine levels in basal ganglia in ADHD

-A study found reduced glutamate and glutamine levels in the basal ganglia in both unmedicated and medicated adults with ADHD.
-In untreated sufferers, glutamate/glutamine deficiency in the basal ganglia correlated with ADHD symptom severity.
+A study found reduced glutamate and glutamine levels in the basal ganglia in both never-medicated and medicated adult people with ADHD.
+In untreated persons with ADHD, glutamate/glutamine deficiency in the basal ganglia correlated with ADHD symptom severity.
 No changes in glutamate or glutamine were found in the parietal cortex.
 20

-In children with ADHD, one study found no change in glutamate in the left striatum in ADHD21, another study found increased glutamate levels in the frontal striatum.22
+In children with ADHD, one study found no change in glutamate in the left striatum in ADHD21, another study found increased glutamate levels frontal-striatal.22

 5.3.6.
 Glutamate levels in the right PFC in ADHD

-One study reports reduced glutamate levels in the right PFC in a subgroup of children with ADHD.21 The study further reported a decoupling of executive functions from glutamate changes in these children compared to non-affected children.
-Another study reported increased glutamate levels in the dorsolateral PFC in children with ADHD.22
+One study reports decreased glutamate levels in the right PFC in a subgroup of children with ADHD.21 The study further reported a decoupling of executive functions from glutamate changes in these children compared to non-affected individuals.
+Another study reported increased glutamate levels in children with ADHD in the dorsolateral PFC.22

 5.3.7.
 Increased glutamate levels in the anterior cingulate cortex

-One study reports reduced glutamate levels in the right PFC in a subgroup of children with ADHD.21 The study further reported a decoupling of executive functions from glutamate changes in these children compared to non-affected children.
-Another study reported increased glutamate levels in the dorsolateral PFC in children with ADHD.22
+One study reports decreased glutamate levels in the right PFC in a subgroup of children with ADHD.21 The study further reported a decoupling of executive functions from glutamate changes in these children compared to non-affected individuals.
+Another study reported increased glutamate levels in children with ADHD in the dorsolateral PFC.22

 5.3.8.
 Reduced cyclin-dependent kinase 5 (CDK5) blood levels

-Children with ADHD were found to have statistically significantly lower CDK5 blood levels23
+Children with ADHD were found to have statistically significantly lower CDK5 blood levels24

 5.3.9.
 Elevated MAP2, GKAP and PSD95 blood levels

-One study found siginificantly elevated MAP2, GKAP and PSD95 blood levels in children with ADHD.23
+One study found siginificantly elevated MAP2, GKAP and PSD95 blood levels in children with ADHD.24

 1. Bieger (2011): Neurostressguide, Seite 18